rbencarroll/jekyll-now/_posts/2017-09-18-Discrete-Action-Policy-Gradient-Derivation.md

 thought that I would share my solution as a reference for others who were completing the exercise.

+This will be the derivation for the discrete action space policy where the conditional action probability, $$\pi(a|s)$$, is determined by the softmax of a logit function.

 $$
 \begin{align}
 \pi(a|s) &= softmax(\Theta s)_a \\